mpflynnx/terraform-beginner-bootcamp-2023-azure/journal/week0.md

 ### Configure Terraform Cloud
 Go to [Terraform Cloud login](https://app.terraform.io/session)
-- Login to your Terraform Cloud account.
+- Login to my Terraform Cloud account.
 - Create a new [organization](https://app.terraform.io/app/organizations/new).
 - Create a new [Project](https://app.terraform.io/app/mpflynnx/workspaces).
 Click on New and select Project from dropdown.
 Give a project name as 'terraform-beginner-bootcamp-azure'.
 Click Create button.
 - Create a new CLI-driven workflow [workspace](https://app.terraform.io/app/mpflynnx/workspaces/new).
 - Give Workspace Name as terra-home-1.
-The name of your workspace is unique and used in tools, routing, and UI.
+The name of my workspace is unique and used in tools, routing, and UI.
 Dashes, underscores, and alphanumeric characters are permitted.
 Learn more about [naming workspaces](https://www.terraform.io/docs/cloud/workspaces/naming.html)

 - Select Project 'terraform-beginner-bootcamp-azure'.
 Give description. of workspace.
 The click Create workspace.
 - Open a Gitpod workspace for the project.